Data and values

-In lesson 1.1 -- Statements and the structure of a program, you learned that the majority of instructions in a program are statements, and that statements are grouped into functions.
-These statements perform actions that (hopefully) generate whatever result the program was designed to produce.
+In lesson 1.1 -- Statements and the structure of a program, you learned that the majority of instructions in a program are statements, and that functions are groups of statements that execute sequentially.
+The statements inside the function perform actions that (hopefully) generate whatever result the program was designed to produce.

 But how do programs actually produce results?
 They do so by manipulating (reading, changing, and writing) data.
 In computing, data is any information that can be moved, processed, or stored by a computer.